 What Comes With the Xfinity Flex Getting Started Kit

-The Xfinity Flex streaming 4K TV Box comes free with Comcast Xfinity internet plans.
+The Xfinity Flex streaming 4K TV Box costs $5/month with Comcast Xfinity internet plans.
 If you order one, here’s what you’ll find:

 - HDMI cable

 - Flex media streaming box